jonybhm/Shade_knight/README.md

 ### Hecho con / Built With

-> Hecho en Python con la biblioteca de Pygame
+> Hecho en Python con la biblioteca de Pygame.

-> Made in Python with Pygame library
+> Made in Python with Pygame library.

 ## Empezando / Getting Started

 ### Requisitos previos / Prerequisites

-> Es necesario tener instalado python y pygame para poder ejecutar el juego desde el main
+> Es necesario tener instalado python y pygame para poder ejecutar el juego desde el main.

-> It is necessary to have python and pygame installed to be able to run the game from main
+> It is necessary to have python and pygame installed to be able to run the game from main.

 ### Instalación / Installation